emilianobonassi/rentable-protocol/README.md

 - [`ORentable.sol`](contracts/tokenization/ORentable.sol): ERC721 token representing deposits (and asset ownership).
 Each NFT collection has a respective `ORentable` with the same token ids.
 It is minted on deposit and burnt on withdraw. `ORentable` can contain custom logic and use `Rentable.proxyCall` to operate on deposited assets.
 - [`WRentable.sol`](contracts/tokenization/WRentable.sol): ERC721 token, wrapper of the original NFT representing the rental.
 Each NFT collection has a respective `WRentable` with the same token ids.
 It is minted when rental starts and burnt on expiry. `WRentable.ownerOf` reflects rental duration (i.e., renter loses `WRentable` owerniship when rental period is over). `WRentable` can contain custom logic and use `Rentable.proxyCall` to operate on deposited assets.
 - [`ICollectionLibrary.sol`](contracts/collections/ICollectionLibrary.sol): interface to implement hooks on protocol events (e.g., `postDeposit`, `postRent`) for a given collection.
 Governance can set a Collection Library via `Rentable.setLibrary`.
+- [`SimpleWallet.sol`](contracts/wallet/simplewallet.sol): smart wallet used by the renter, cannot withdraw the rented assets but only interact with allowed protocols/methods.
+Implements EIP1217 for Standard Signature Validation enabling Wallet Connect logins.
+- [`WalletFactory.sol`](contracts/wallet/simplewallet.sol): factory for smart wallets, used by Rentable to generate upgradeable smart wallets for users.

 The following diagram shows the main components and their interactions. _ERC721 NFT Collection_ represents a generic NFT collection (e.g., Decentraland LAND) and it is not part of Rentable.